Summary

 Open to people ages 18 years and up

-- Be on a stable psychoactive medication regimen for at least 2 months (if eligible)
+2. Be on a stable psychoactive medication regimen for at least 2 months (if applicable)

 You CAN'T join if...

-- Current substance dependence in either member of the couple not in remission for at least 3 months, as assessed by the Alcohol Use Disorders Identification Test (AUDIT) and Drug Abuse Screening Test (DAST)
+1. Current substance dependence in either member of the couple not in remission for at least 3 months, as assessed by the Alcohol Use Disorders Identification Test (AUDIT)74 and Drug Abuse Screening Test (DAST)75

-- Any current uncontrolled psychotic disorder in either member of the couple as assessed by the Prime Screen-Revised (PS-R)
+2. Any current uncontrolled psychotic disorder in either member of the couple as assessed by positive screen on the Prime Screen-Revised (PS-R).
+Exclusion to be determined following case consult by PI or other clinician.

-- Pregnancy, delivery in the past 6 months, current breastfeeding, or the ability to become pregnant while not practicing an effective method of contraception listed above.
-A highly sensitive negative urine pregnancy test must be verified visually by research staff at study entry via telehealth or in-person at the Veterans Medical Research Foundation.
-Research staff will also visually verify a negative pregnancy test result via telehealth prior to each medication administration during treatment.
-Veteran must also verbally confirm that they completed the test themselves that day.
-Pregnancy testing can be waived on a case-by-case basis with PI approval.
+3. Pregnancy, delivery in the past 6 months, current breastfeeding, or the ability to become pregnant while not practicing an effective method of contraception.
+If able to become pregnant, Veteran must have a highly sensitive negative urine pregnancy test verified visually via telehealth or in-person at the Veterans Medical Research Foundation by research staff at study entry and prior to each medication administration during treatment.
+Veteran must verbally confirm that they completed the test themselves that day.
+Veteran must also agree to use an effective birth control method from study entry until conclusion of treatment to prevent pregnancy.

 Location